codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 You can enable or disable assistants at the :ref:`course level <course-coach-settings>`.
 Course-level settings override assignment-level settings.
 If you activate an extension at the course level, you cannot disable it for individual assignments.

-..
-Note:: For more information about creating custom Virtual Coach assistants see :ref:`Custom Assistants for Virtual Coach <custom-coach-extensions>`.
+.. note:: For more information about creating custom Virtual Coach assistants see :ref:`Custom Assistants for Virtual Coach <custom-coach-extensions>`.